MaurizioSicorello/NeuroSquare_repo/README.md

 The neuroimaging data will be shared via a neurovault link in this description upon the acceptance of the final paper.
 These files have to be donwloaded into a folder named "Subject-level-maps" within the Data-folder already existing in the current repository.
 If there is a published peer-reviewed paper, but you do not see a link here for some reason, please contact: maurizio.sicorello@zi-mannheim.de

+A brief description of the analyses scripts can be found on top of the respective script.
+In most cases, relative paths to the script location were used.